spread-ai/docs-comments/docs/module-2/creating-a-display-application.md

 !!! info "Example dataset ID"

      For the demonstration we have set up a dataset with the ID: `"EsfDatasets/de892a79-efab-4176-a282-e2c117cd1e23"`.
-Use that as the `datasetId` in the query.
+Use this as the `datasetId` in the query.

 <figure markdown="span">
      ![Creating a query in the Studio interface](src/create-query-in-studio.png)